Typography

 Typography #

 Below, we are going to discuss typography and font selection.
-However, much of this page is really devoted to helping you understanding why the conventions are the way they are.
-If you don’t care to read all this, then here is the TLDR: use a standard sans-serif font and you will create a data visualization that is at least in line with what most people currently expect.
+However, much of this page is really devoted to helping you understand why the conventions are the way they are.

 Why Sans-Serif?
 A Brief History of Typography in Data Visualizations #